Infected & Painful Teeth May Require Root Canal Therapy to Save Your Natural Teeth

-Everyone has heard of a root canal, but many people may not understand exactly what it is.
+Everyone has heard of a root canal, but many people may not understand exactly what it is and when it is an effective treatment.

 We offer our patients at Leesburg Family & Cosmetic Dentistry root canal therapy in order to save a tooth that is decayed on the inside down to the root.
 When a tooth is in this condition, the options are root canal or losing the tooth.
 Root canal therapy cleans out the dead tissue and replaces it with dental material so that the tooth can remain in the mouth and function normally.